CZ-NIC/knot-resolver/doc/upgrading.rst

 Configuration file
 ------------------

-* Statistics exporter :ref:`mod-graphite` now uses default prefix ``hostname() .. worker.id``
+* Statistics exporter :ref:`mod-graphite` now uses default prefix which combines :func:`hostname()` and :envvar:`worker.id` instead of bare :func:`hostname()`.
-  instead of bare :func:`hostname`.
   This prevents :ref:`systemd-multiple-instances` from sending conflicting statistics to server.
-In case you want to continue in previous time series you can manually configure Graphite configuration option ``prefix`` to the old values.
+In case you want to continue in previous time series you can manually set the old values using option ``prefix`` in :ref:`Graphite configuration <mod-graphite>`.
   Beware that non-default values require careful :ref:`instance-specific-configuration` to avoid conflicting names.

 * Lua variable :envvar:`worker.id` is now a string with either Systemd instance name or PID (instead of number).
 If your custom configuration uses :envvar:`worker.id` value please